Mikhail Gorbachev –

 GCI President Alexander Likhotal said: “Systemic and integrated solutions are urgently needed.
 Short-term ‘optimization’ may lead to long-term disaster.
 Leaders must be honest about the scale of the challenge, and recognize incremental gestures will no longer suffice.”

-GCI Chairman Jan Kulczyk added: “The world economy must take an entirely new direction.
+The late GCI Chairman Jan Kulczyk said: “The world economy must take an entirely new direction.
 A strong partnership between governments, civil society and business is vital, as market forces alone cannot make the massive transformation needed.
 Our visions and objectives must be long term and structured such that our children and our children’s children can enjoy the same pleasures on our planet that we have come to take for granted.
 The green economy is a viable solution to make our visions a reality.
 Business can and should lead the way in producing and acting sustainably.”

 Since 1993, GCI and its network of national organizations in about 30 countries have used dialogue and on-the-ground action to promote sustainability, security and collaboration at all levels.
 Highlights include:

 - Education: Reached over 1 million children via innovative educational initiatives, like the Earth Charter art contest and school-based Environmental Diary project.

 - Demilitarization: Facilitated the safe destruction of over 50,000 tons of chemical weapons; promoted ratification and adherence to bilateral and multilaterals arms treaties dealing with nuclear and chemical weapons.

 - Water: Advocated for the 2010 recognition of the Human Right for Water and Sanitation; promoted the UN Watercourses Convention to cooperate over the world’s cross-border rivers and underground reservoirs; provided sustainable safe water and sanitation in Africa, Latin America, Asia and Eastern Europe.